-Figure 27: Flow chart of the recipe kmo_illumination
+Figure 32: Flow chart of the recipe kmo\illumination

-- 1. The sky frames are averaged using pixel rejection with a large sigma for clipping. - 2.
-An appropriate dark frame will be subtracted.
-The result is divided by the master flat field. - 3.
-The frame is split up into frames referring to single IFUs. - 4.
-Now the cubes are reconstructed (one for each IFU) using a bad pixel mask (from kmo_flat), a spectral curvature calibration frame (from kmo_flat) and a wavelength calibration frame (from kmo_wave_cal) and subsequently collapsed to spatial images. - 5.
-The images will be normalized as a group. (i.e. so that the mean of all frames is unity).
+- 1. The flat frames are averaged using pixel rejection with a large sigma for clipping. - 2.
+The frame is split up into frames referring to single IFUs. - 3.
+Now the cubes are reconstructed (one for each IFU) using a bad pixel mask (from kmo\flat), a spectral curvature calibration frame (from kmo\flat) and a wavelength calibration frame (from kmo\wave\cal) and subsequently collapsed to spatial images. - 4.
+A running median window of size 7x7 is applied - 5.
+The images will be normalized as a group. (i.e. so that the mean of all IFUs on the same detector is unity).